History of Ohio: Depression years

 During the 1930s, the Great Depression struck the state hard.
 American Jews watched the rise of the Third Reich with apprehension.
 Cleveland residents Jerry Siegel and Joe Shuster created the Superman comic character in the spirit of the Jewish golem.
 Many of their comics portrayed Superman fighting and defeating the Nazis.

 Artists, writers, musicians and actors developed in the state and often moved to other cities which were larger centers for their work.
 They included Zane Grey, Milton Caniff, George Bellows, Art Tatum, Roy Lichtenstein, and "king of the cowboys" Roy Rogers.
 Alan Freed, who emerged from the swing dance culture in Cleveland, hosted the first live rock 'n roll concert in Cleveland in 1952.
 Famous filmmakers include Steven Spielberg, Chris Columbus and the original Warner Brothers, who set up their first movie theatre in Youngstown, OH before that company later relocated to California.
 The state produced many popular musicians, including Dean Martin, Doris Day, The O'Jays, Marilyn Manson, Dave Grohl of Nirvana and Foo Fighters fame, Devo, Macy Gray and The Isley Brothers.

 The NFL was originally founded in Ohio and the state has since given us many famous stars across various sports.
-Other famous individuals- native Ohioans and those who were just later associated with the state- include Annie Oakley, Clarence Darrow, Thomas Edison, Niel Armstrong and less beloved figures, like President William McKinley and General George Custer.
+Other famous individuals- native Ohioans and those who were just later associated with the state- include Annie Oakley, Clarence Darrow, Thomas Edison, Neil Armstrong and less beloved figures, like President William McKinley and General George Custer.